ash/raku-course/essentials/scalar-variables/identifiers/quiz/index.md

 {% include menu.html %}

-Check the variables which are named correctly.
+Select the variables which are named correctly.

 {:.quiz}
 1 | $alpha